How words turn clicks into bookings

 1. Community and reviews

 Airbnb cultivates a community-centric voice by using terms like ‘Guest,’ ‘Host’ and ‘Superhost’.
-These terms categorize user personas while fostering a sense of identity and belonging.
+These terms categorize user personas, creating a sense of identity and belonging.
 Tags like ‘Superhost’ and ‘Guest favorite’ succinctly acknowledge exceptional hosts and are prominently featured throughout the interface.
 Airbnb strengthens connection with users by using the host’s real name on the listing page.

 Booking.com, in contrast, maintains a more professional tone, emphasizing efficiency.
 The platform sparingly mentions the term ‘guest’.
 It uses a formal term like ‘staff’ in the reviews, mainly because unlike Airbnb, Booking.com features hotels more than individual homes.